balancer/docs-v3/docs/concepts/vault/yield-fee.md

 order: 10
 ---
 # Yield fee.
 On every state changing vault interaction a yield fee is charged, depending on a token's specific configuration.
-This fee is paid by liquidity providers depending on the token's exemption status in the [`TokenConfig`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/VaultTypes.sol#L73).
+This fee is paid by liquidity providers depending on the token's exemption status in the [`TokenConfig`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/VaultTypes.sol#L73) as the token that has accrued yield.
 The `yieldFeePercentage` parameter, which is controlled by the protocol, sets the fee's percentage.
 It's important to note that this percentage is consistent across all pools.

 ## Importance for the Balancer protocol
 The application of the yield fee serves three primary purposes that make it an excellent fit for the Balancer protocol: